Vtreka/Factory-Monitoring-Expanded/README.md

 <hr>
 <b>Version 3.2 updates:</b><br>
     -Added Brightness parameter to control text and background transparency<br>
+    -Added option to turn screens off when the Programming Board stops<br>
+    -Added ability to adjust Font Size in parameters -Created JSON files for 1-4 and 10 screen variants
 <br>
 <b>Version 3.1 updates:</b><br>
     -Added Background parameter, can set as RGB colour or a URL<br>